Lyceris-chan/selfhost-stack/README.md

 - **[Gluetun](https://github.com/qdm12/gluetun)**: A specialized VPN client that acts as an internal proxy.
 It isolates privacy frontends and routes their outgoing traffic through an external VPN provider to ensure your home IP remains anonymous.

 #### Privacy Frontends (VPN-Routed)
-- **[Invidious](https://github.com/iv-org/invidious)**: Access YouTube content privately.
+- **[Invidious](https://github.com/iv-org/invidious)**: Access YouTube content privately (Port 3000).
 It strips all tracking and advertisements, routes traffic through the VPN to hide your IP, and provides a lightweight interface without proprietary telemetry.
-- **[Redlib](https://github.com/redlib-org/redlib)**: A hardened Reddit frontend.
+- **[Redlib](https://github.com/redlib-org/redlib)**: A hardened Reddit frontend (Port 8080).
 It eliminates tracking pixels, intrusive analytics, and advertisements, ensuring your browsing habits remain confidential and your home IP is never disclosed.
-- **[Wikiless](https://codeberg.org/orangef/wikiless)**: Wikipedia without the cookies or telemetry.
+- **[Wikiless](https://codeberg.org/orangef/wikiless)**: Wikipedia without the cookies or telemetry (Port 8180).
 All requests are routed through the VPN to maintain total anonymity.
-- **[LibremDB](https://github.com/zyachel/libremdb)**: Private metadata engine for media collections.
-Retrieves information without allowing data brokers to profile your interests or track your IP.
-- **[Rimgo](https://codeberg.org/rimgo/rimgo)**: An anonymous Imgur viewer that removes telemetry and tracking scripts while hiding your location behind the VPN proxy.
+- **[Rimgo](https://codeberg.org/rimgo/rimgo)**: An anonymous Imgur viewer (Port 3002) that removes telemetry and tracking scripts while hiding your location behind the VPN proxy.
-- **[Scribe](https://github.com/iv-org/scribe)**: Read Medium articles without the paywalls, tracking scripts, or IP logging common on the standard platform.
+- **[Scribe](https://github.com/iv-org/scribe)**: Read Medium articles without the paywalls, tracking scripts, or IP logging common on the standard platform (Port 8280).
-- **[BreezeWiki](https://gitlab.com/breezewiki/breezewiki)**: Clean Fandom interface.
+- **[BreezeWiki](https://gitlab.com/breezewiki/breezewiki)**: Clean Fandom interface (Port 8380).
 Neutralizes aggressive advertising networks and prevents tracking scripts from monitoring your visits.
-- **[AnonOverflow](https://github.com/httpjamesm/anonymousoverflow)**: Private StackOverflow interface.
+- **[AnonOverflow](https://github.com/httpjamesm/anonymousoverflow)**: Private StackOverflow interface (Port 8480).
 Facilitates information retrieval for developers without facilitating cross-site corporate surveillance or IP tracking.

 #### Utilities & Automation
 - **[VERT](https://github.com/vert-sh/vert)**: A local file conversion service that maintains data sovereignty by processing sensitive documents on your own hardware using GPU acceleration.
+- **[Memos](https://github.com/usememos/memos)**: A private notes and knowledge base for capturing ideas, snippets, and personal documentation locally.
 - **[Odido Booster](https://github.com/Lyceris-chan/odido-bundle-booster)**: An automated data management utility for Odido users that monitors usage and handles bundle procurement via API.
 - **[Watchtower](https://github.com/containrrr/watchtower)**: A background utility that monitors for container image updates and automates the update process to ensure security patches are applied.